biography

 LEFT: 1950s cheesecake photo.
 CENTER and RIGHT: Glamorous 1960s photos

 Bartok earned another big break, this time in Hollywood, when she was cast in Ten Thousand Bedrooms (1957; with Dean Martin, Anna Maria Alberghetti, Dewey Martin), which was shot in Italy.
 Through her association with Dean Martin, Bartok met many Hollywood celebrities, including Frank Sinatra.
-An unexpected pregnancy following her divorce from Jurgens resulted in the 1957 birth of her daughter, Deana; in later years, Bartok claimed that Deana's father was Sinatra.
+An unexpected pregnancy following her divorce from Jurgens resulted in the 1957 birth of her daughter, Deana.
+In later years, Bartok claimed that Deana's father was Sinatra.
 While Bartok continued in her acting career with some success, she began to grow disenchanted with the profession and the roles offered her.
 Audiences today best know Bartok from her starring role in the Mario Bava horror flick Blood and Black Lace (1964; with Cameron Mitchell.
 Two years after the release of this film, she walked away from acting.

 the films of eva bartok